Monterey

 What actually drives price in this segment

-• Pickup originality โ€” original gray-bottom single-coils from this era carry premium; replacements (even period-correct) reduce value
+• Pickup originality โ€” original gray-bottom single-coils from this era are the standard; replacements reduce collector value even if period-correct

 Famous-guitar premium vs instrument premium